 - A university transcript showing courses taken and most recent GPA

-- One letter of recommendation from a faculty member that knows your work.
+- Two letters of recommendation with at least one from a faculty member

 - Overall Timeline: